gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 +++
-title = "Making Reflection Clear" date = "2018-12-08T00:00:00+00:00"
+title = "Making Reflection Clear" date = "2018-12-16T00:00:00+00:00"
 series = ["Advent 2018"]
 author = ["Ayan George"]
 +++

 Interfaces are one of the fundamental tools for abstraction in Go.
-They store type information when assigned a value and a program can inspect portions of the interface structure to examine itself at runtime using the `reflect` package.
+They store type information when assigned a value and a program can inspect portions of the interface structure to examine and even modify itself at runtime using the `reflect` package.

 I've found that understanding a bit about how a feature is implemented can lead to a better understanding its use.
 With this post I hope to illustrate how the